dokedu/dokedu/README.md

 # Dokedu / Backend

-The productivity suite for innovative schools
+The open source productivity suite

 **[Learn more about Dokedu](https://dokedu.org)**